mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/configure-dcos-access/index.md

 | Permissive    | Optional   |
 | Strict        | Required |

-If you install a service in `permissive` mode and don't specify a service account.
+If you install a service in `permissive` mode and do not specify a service account.
 Metronome and Marathon will act as if requests from this service is made by an account with the [superuser permission](/1.13/security/ent/perms-reference/#superuser).

 **Prerequisites:**